gerard-queralt/Zork/README.md

 ## Personal thoughts

-The thing I like the most of my implementation is the Command hierarchy, found in the [Models](https://github.com/gerard-queralt/Zork/tree/main/Zork/Zork/Game/Models) folder.
+The thing I like the most about my implementation is the Command hierarchy, found in the [Models](https://github.com/gerard-queralt/Zork/tree/main/Zork/Zork/Game/Models) folder.
 I think it allows for easy extension, which means it's simple to add more commands to the game.
 That's also because of the [CommandParser](https://github.com/gerard-queralt/Zork/blob/main/Zork/Zork/Game/CommandParser.h), who is the sole responsible for managing the player's input.
-It's the only class that needs to be modified when adding a new command (besides, of course, the class that might need a new functionallity), which again made the process very easy.
+Thus, it's the only class that needs to be modified when adding a new command (besides, of course, the class that might need a new functionality), which again makes the process very easy.

 I'm not satisfied, though, with how strict the commands are.
 I think a simple solution would have been adding "aliases" to the entities, but there's still the issue of the CommandParser only allowing one-word names.
-This issue is still somewhat easy to fix (the name is all the words after the command keyword until the end/the next keyword), but due to time constraints and the other deadlines I have comming up I chose to leave it as is.
+This issue is still somewhat easy to fix (the name is all the words after the command keyword until the end/the next keyword), but due to time constraints and the other deadlines I have coming up, I chose to leave it as is.

 ## License